AndrewWillacy/2Market-Retail-Sales-Analysis/README.md

 2Market is a global supermarket chain operating in eight countries with both physical and online storefronts.
 The purpose of this analytics project is to help the business understand:

-- Who their customers are (demographics)
+- Who are their customers (demographics: age, marital status etc)

-Which product categories generate the most revenue
+- Which product categories generate the most revenue

-How demographics influence purchasing patterns
+- How demographics influence purchasing patterns

-Which advertising channels are most effective
+- Which advertising channels are most effective

-How customer behaviour varies by geography
+- How customer behaviour varies by geography

 # Data Cleaning & Preparation